 - Leading questions for the client to consider

 - Elasticity or demand for property locally

-In saying all of that, the proposal or presentation document will and should be drafted specific to the client and the asset.
-In this special report on ‘High Quality Property Presentations’ by John Highman, ideas and questions are raised to help you tap into both the layout and key elements of a high quality proposal document that is aligned to your property market and the clients situation.
+In saying all of that, the proposal or presentation document will and should be drafted specifically to the client and the asset.
+In this special report on ‘High-Quality Property Presentations’ by John Highman, ideas and questions are raised to help you tap into both the layout and key elements of a high-quality proposal document that is aligned to your property market and the client’s situation.